Ki11erRabbit/linux-club-git-activity/README.md

 * etc

 Once you have made this change, you should add and commit your changes to the branch `start-here`.

+A commit is git's way of tracking changes made to files.

 ## How to add and commit
 To add a file, it is as simple as doing `git add <filename>` where `<filename>` is the name of the file you are changing.